 Clothing or other personal attire that suggests, implies or conveys profane or obscene messages related to sex, race or religion or promotes, alcohol, drugs, secret societies, gangs, weapons or violence is strictly prohibited.
-In addition, clothing that reveals bare backs, bare shoulders, bare midriffs, (i.e. low cut or side cut tops, short shorts, short skirts/dresses, loose fitting pants, low cut pants, etc.) or any garment that reveals undergarments/underwear is not appropriate or acceptable.
-The Board of Administration has determined that an appropriate length for shorts/skirts is at or near fingertip length.
+In addition, clothing that reveals private areas, midriffs, or any garment that reveals undergarments/underwear is not appropriate or acceptable.
+Administration and office staff have the ability to determine appropriate and inappropriate clothing at any time.

 Any student whose attire violates this policy will be given an opportunity to change at school into acceptable apparel.
 If the school has a clean t-shirt available, the student will be asked to wear it so that they can return to class without a delay.
 Parents will be notified in such cases that a student needs to be sent home from school for a change of clothes.
-All class work missed during their absence will be recorded as unexcused and time will be made up.

-Coats, jackets, hats, caps, scarves, bandanas etc., are not to be worn or taken into classes during the school day.
+Coats, jackets, hats, caps, bandanas etc., are not to be worn or taken into classes during the school day.
 Students will be allowed to enter the building in the morning wearing hats and coats.
-However, they must go immediately to their locker to remove and store the articles for the remainder of the school day.
+However, they must place them in their locker prior to the start of the 1st hour.
 In the event a student is cold, a teacher has the discretion to allow a coat to be worn in class.
 Shoes or sandals are required of all students.